Ezonater/compilation-creator/README.md

 - Run "Compilation++.exe"
 - Follow the steps on screen
 - Insert a title, a valid YouTube playlist, and an image to use
+- Edit the settings either through the UI settings menu or the config.yaml file if needed.
 - Click the "Start!" button.
 - Be patient!

 # Limitations
 This program is pretty limiting.
-Here are some of the limits put in place as of 4/16/2021:
+Here are some of the limits put in place as of 4/26/2021:
-- You may only use one photo for the entire compilation
+- You can only use one photo for the entire compilation
-- Edit the settings either through the UI settings menu or the config.yaml file
+- You can only use youtube playlists (mp3 folders coming soon!)
+- There may still be some bugs.
+Let me know at Ezonater#8586 if you discover any.

 # Background
 This program is made possible by youtube-dlc and ffmpeg.
+I do not benefit from this program whatsoever, I only created it to make compiling easier for everyone.
+I wish to see the community grow, so I hope this will help that happen.